tinne26/ggfnt/specification.md

 GlyphRules blob[...]
 ```

+Character and glyph sets are defined as a list of components:
+- The first byte is the number of components.
+- 0bX000_0000: undefined.
+Might be used for component negations in the future, but for the moment we want to avoid excessive implementation complexity.
+- 0b0X00_0000: if 1, the character set is a range (one char + size), otherwise it's a list.
+The ending char/glyph is inclusive, so size 0 is valid (though rarely correct).
+- 0b00XX_XXXX: the character size of the range or list.

 Both sequences of glyph indices and code points are allowed.
 Each rewrite rule is defined in the following format:
-- For glyph rules: `uint8` for the condition that must be satisfied for the rewrite rule to be applicable (255 if no condition). `uint8` indicating the length of the sequence that will be replaced. `uint16` with the resulting replacement glyph index.
-And then as many `uint16` glyph indices as indicated earlier.
+- For glyph rules: `uint8` for the condition that must be satisfied for the rewrite rule to be applicable (255 if no condition).
+Then three bytes with the sizes of head block, body block and tail block.
+Then a `uint8` indicating the number of elements in the output sequence.
+Then the output sequence glyph indices, as `uint16`s.
+The length of the body block must be at least equal to the number of characters in the output sequence.
+The length of the three blocks together can't exceed 255.
+- After that, we get the definitions of the three blocks: the head block (can be empty), the body block (can't be empty) and the tail block (can be empty).
+For each one, we have zero (if empty) to many fragments.
+In the first byte of a fragment, 0bXXXX_0000 defines the number of consecutive character sets, which constitute the first part of the fragment data, and 0b0000_XXXX defines the number of subsequent direct glyphs.
+Both can be combined if sets and glyphs follow one after another.
+If not enough elements are defined (based on the block size), there will be another fragment of the same block afterwards.
+The character sets are represented with single `uint8`s.
 - For code points: same as glyph rules, but with `int32`s for code points instead of `uint16`s for glyph indices.

+Rewrite rules can't exceed 4096 bytes for their definitions.

 > The application order for UTF8 and glyph rewrite rules can lead to very different results.
 There would be three main approaches: (1) process UTF8 and then have a second pass for glyphs processing everything again, (2) process UTF8 and glyphs at the same time, feeding glyphs derived from the UTF8 to the glyph rewrite rules too, and (3) process UTF8 and glyphs at the same time, but each time we change sets we flush the previous process.
 Both (1) and (2) have the problem that we don't always know the exact position of the code point in the text when we have to map it to a glyph, because later glyph rewriting might move the glyph to an earlier position or completely replace it with something else.
-Approach (3), instead, has the problem of making glyph rewrite rules fundamentally useless when working with strings.
-All the approaches have advantages and disadvantages, but we suggest going with approach (2).
-Internally, (3) is the one with the most predictable behavior, but it's too limiting in some cases.
+Approach (3), instead, has the problem of making glyph rewrite rules fundamentally useless when working with strings if utf8 rewrite rules that can collide with them also exist.
+All the approaches have advantages and disadvantages, but I recommend approach (2).
+Internally, (3) is the one with the most predictable behavior, but it's too limiting in many cases.

-Implementers should compile finite state machines to deal with rewrite rule application.
+Implementers should compile rules into decision trees, search tables or FSMs to deal with rewrite rule application.

 The conditions can be cached, but have to be marked as dirty any time a setting is modified, so they can be recomputed next time.
 Condiions have to be allowed to change throughout the text.

 Conditions are defined in a binary format.
 The first term is always a control code indicating what follows:
 - 0b000X_XXXX: `OR` condition group.
 The X's indicate the number of terms in the expression (can't be < 2).
+The terms can be nested OR and AND groups.
 - 0b001X_XXXX: `AND` condition group.
 The X's indicate the number of terms in the expression (can't be < 2).
+The terms can be nested OR and AND groups.
 - 0b010X_YYYY: comparison.
 If X is 0, we compare two settings.
 If X is 1, we compare a setting value with a constant.
 YYYY indicates the operator (000 is `==`, 001 is `!=`, 010 is `<`, 011 is `>`, 100 is `<=`, `101` is `>=`).
 Followed by two bytes with the settings/constants afterwards.
 - 0b011X_XXXX: quick comparison operator `setting == const`.
 Constant is encoded in X's.
 Followed by one byte with the setting index.
 - 0b100X_XXXX: quick comparison `setting != const`.
 Constant is encoded in X's.
 - 0b101X_XXXX: quick comparison `setting < const`.
 Constant is encoded in X's.
 - 0b110X_XXXX: quick comparison `setting > const`.
 Constant is encoded in X's.
 - 0b111X_XXXX: undefined.
 Maybe consider adding `bool expr cmp bool expr`?

+> INTERNAL NOTE: rewrite rules create many more practical problems than I anticipated.
+Rule heads and tails can overlap and force you to set somewhat arbitrary policies, create complex and unintuitive cases that are user-unfriendly, etc (the glyph that you initially see could possibly change later).
+Conditions are also problematic when we have to do rollbacks and re-evaluate them (or force us to evaluate them all in advance _just in case_, or develop complex policies for lazy/delayed evaluations).
+All in all, it gets far too complex for comfort, maintenance and ease of access to the source code.

 ### Kernings